Hallucinogenic plants in Chinese herbals: Dama: Cannabis sativa

 According to the sinologists and historians Joseph Needham and Lu Gwei-djen, some early Daoists adapted censers for the religious and spiritual use of cannabis.
 The c.
-570 Daoist encyclopedia Wushang Biyao (無上秘要 "Supreme Secret Essentials") recorded adding cannabis into ritual censers, and they suggest Yang Xi (330-c.
+570 Daoist encyclopedia recorded adding cannabis into ritual censers, and they suggest Yang Xi (330-c.
 386), who wrote the Shangqing scriptures during alleged visitations by Daoist xian, was "aided almost certainly by cannabis".